-- (i) Bringing 33 percent of the geographical areas under forest cover. - (ii) Maintaining environmental stability and to restore forests where ecological balance was disturbed. - (iii) Conserving the natural heritage of the country, its biologic diversity and genetic pool. - (iv) Checks soil erosion, extension of the desert lands and reduction of floods and droughts. - (v) Increasing the forest cover through social forestry and afforestation on degraded level. - (vi) Increasing the productivity of forests to make timber, fuel, fodder and food available to rural population dependant on forests and encourage the substitution of wood. - (vii) Creating of massive peoples movement involving women to encourage planting of trees, stop felling of trees and thus, reduce pressure on the existing forest. - Q.2.
+- (i) Bringing 33 percent of the geographical areas under forest cover. - (ii) Maintaining environmental stability and to restore forests where ecological balance was disturbed. - (iii) Conserving the natural heritage of the country, its biologicl diversity and genetic pool. - (iv) Checks soil erosion, extension of the desert lands and reduction of floods and droughts. - (v) Increasing the forest cover through social forestry and afforestation on degraded level.

+- (vi) Increasing the productivity of forests to make timber, fuel, fodder and food available to rural population dependant on forests and encourage the substitution of wood. - (vii) Creating of massive peoples movement involving women to encourage planting of trees, stop felling of trees and thus, reduce pressure on the existing forest.

+Q.2.
 What is social forestry?
-Explain its three categories with examples. - Social forestry means the management and protection of forests and afforestation on barren lands with the purpose of helping in the environmental, social and rural development. - The national commission on agriculture (1976) has classified social forestry into three categories.
-These are urban forestry, rural forestry and farm forestry. - Urban forestry pertains to the raising and management of trees on public and privately owned lands in and around urban centres such as green belts, parks, roadside avenues, industrial and commercial green belts etc.

-- Rural forestry lays emphasis on promotion of agro-forestry and community forestry. - Agro forestry is the raising of trees and agriculture crops on the same land inclusive of the waste patches. - It combines forestry with agriculture, altering the simultaneous production of food, fodder, fuel, timber and fruit. - Q.3.
+Explain its three categories with examples.

+- Ans.
+Social forestry means the management and protection of forests and afforestation on barren lands with the purpose of helping in the environmental, social and rural development. - The national commission on agriculture (1976) has classified social forestry into three categories.
+These are urban forestry, rural forestry and farm forestry. - Urban forestry pertains to the raising and management of trees on public and privately owned lands in and around urban centres such as green belts, parks, roadside avenues, industrial and commericial green belts etc. - Rural forestry lays emphasis on promotion of agro- forestry and community forestry. - Agro forestry is the raising of trees and agriculture crops on the same land inclusive of the waste patches. - It combines forestry with agriculture, altering the simultaneous production of food, fodder, fuel, timber and fruit. - Q.3.
 Analyse the improtant reasons of the declining of wildlife in India? - Ans.
-Some of the important reasons of the declining of wildlife are as follows: - 1.
-Industrial and technological advancement brought about a rapid increase in the exploitation of forest resources. - 2.
+Some of the important reasons of the declining of wildlife are as follows:

+- 1. Industrial and technological advancement brought about a rapid increase in the exploitation of forest resources. - 2.
 More and more lands were cleared for agriculture, human settlement, roads, mining, reservoirs etc. - 3.
 Pressure on forests mounted due to lopping for fodder and fuel wood and removal of small timber by the local people. - 4.
 Grazing by domestic cattle caused an adverse effect on wildlife and its habitat. - 5.
 Hunting was taken up as a sport by the elite and hundreds of wild animals were killed in a single hunt.
 Now commercial poaching is rampant. - 6.
-Incidence of forest fire. - Q.4.
-Mention the major characteristics of tropical evergreeen and deciduous forest. - Ans.
-(A) Tropical evergreen forests: - Tropical evergreen forests are well stratified, with layers closer to the ground and are covered with shrubs and creepers with short structured trees followed by tall variety of trees.
+Incidence of forest fire.

+Q.4.
+Mention the major characteristics of tropical evergreeen and deciduous forest.